 *Like most health care centres we are scent free for the benefit of our sensitive patients and staff.

 On the day of your exam, please bring with you:

-Come wearing your contact lenses.
-Bring the CL boxes and solution.
+- Come wearing your glasses.
+Bring your CL boxes and solution.

 What to expect on the day of your exam:

 - Plan to be here for up to an hour or more.

 - Your pupils will be dilated if you’re over age 59, diabetic, new to our clinic or if the doctor feels it’s indicated.
 (This blurs your near vision and makes light brighter.
 While you are legal to drive yourself home, and the far majority do, some patients prefer to bring a driver.
 Dr Piotrowski prefers to dilate all her patients.)

 - You may have partial coverage for an eye exam through BC Medical Services Plan if you are under 19, over 64, have an eye disease, or a systemic disease that can affect eye health.

 Consent for Your Tele-Optometry Exam (Applicable for video or phone consultations only)